hantsy/jakartaee-faces-sample/docs/guide.md

 * [Testing Jakarta EE 8 Applications](https://medium.com/swlh/testing-jakarta-ee-8-applications-9ca250da20e3)
 * [Put your Jakarta EE 8 applications to production](https://medium.com/@hantsy/put-your-jakarta-ee-8-applications-to-production-77756d1967bf)

-In this application, we use a database to store the data from Web pages.
+In this application, we use a  real database database to store the data, use JPA to persist data, use EJB to handle business, and use JSF to present the Web UI pages.

 Firstly let's setup Jakarta Persistence.

 ## Setup Jakarta Persistence